KDE/documentation-develop-kde-org/content/docs/plasma/widget/testing.md

 ## Enable logging

 By default in Qt 5.9, `console.log()`, which used to write a string to stdout (the Terminal output), is hidden by default.
-In order to reenable it, we need to set `[Rules] qml.debug=true` in `~/.config/QtProject/qtlogging.ini`.
+In order to re-enable it, we need to set `[Rules] qml.debug=true` in `~/.config/QtProject/qtlogging.ini`.
 You can easily set it by running this `kwriteconfig5` command:

 ```bash
 kwriteconfig5 --file ~/.config/QtProject/qtlogging.ini --group "Rules" --key "qml.debug" "true"